elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 ## Configuring our Game Page

-So we have our template, route, and controller configured properly, and we just have a couple more small steps to take before we can see it rendered in the browser.
+We have our template, route, and controller configured properly.
+We just have a couple more small steps to take before we can see it rendered in the browser.

 First, we'll need to update our `brunch-config.js` file so that both `Main.elm` and `Game.elm` will both be compiled (note that the only change here is on the